ECC-BFMC/Documentation/source/data/simulator.rst

 `src/models_pkg/camera/model.sdf`

-Wou will find the `<width>` and `<height>` tags.
+You will find the `<width>` and `<height>` tags.
 Modifying them will allow you to change the camera resolution.
 You don't need to recompile the workspace after this change.

 `src/models_pkg/rcCar_assembly/model.sdf`
 you will find the inclusion of `<uri>model://camera</uri>`.
 Inside that same `<include>` tag, there is also a `<pose>` tag, which you will need to modify `according to the